Bankruptcy Services Focused On The Positive

 Answers To Questions About Bankruptcy

 At Kaeding Law Office, PLC, I help people understand their rights and options when it comes to starting fresh.
 I am dedicated to helping you relieve the emotional stress of dealing with foreclosure, wage garnishments, and creditor and bill collector harassment.
 Here are some commonly asked questions and their answers.
-For answers to your specific questions, please call 712-847-5882 and speak with me.
+For answers to your specific questions, please call 712-847-5882 to speak with me directly.

 Who should file a Chapter 7 bankruptcy?